Cartesian Linearly Distributive Categories: Revisited: Background: Linearly Distributive Categories

 Of course, every degenerate LDC is a compact LDC, where the mix maps are identities.
-Moreover, by Lemma \ref{lem:mix_maps_associators}, the linear distributors of a compact LDC are essentially the associators (modulo the mix maps).
-In particular, a compact LDC has invertible linear distributors, and thus we can further equivalently characterize compact LDCs as the isomix LDCs with invertible distributors.
+Moreover, by Lem \ref{lem:mix_maps_associators}, the linear distributors of a compact LDC are essentially the associators (modulo the mix maps) and, in particular, are invertible.
+Thus we can further equivalently characterize compact LDCs as the isomix LDCs with invertible distributors.